EarthProgram/did-cosmos/README.md

 ```

 ## DID operations

-DID and DID  documents are managed by a Cosmos-SDK module that uses the gRPC communication protocol.
-See the draft method specification [[11]](#ref11) for details on how create, read, update and delete (CRUD) operations are handled in the Cosmos IID module.
+**did:cosmos** DID and DID  documents are managed by a Cosmos-SDK module that uses the gRPC communication protocol.
+See the draft method specification [[11]](#ref11) for details on how create, read, update and delete (CRUD) operations are handled.

 ### Create DID (Register)

 ```mermaid
 sequenceDiagram
 DID Creator->>Asset Module: Create asset